vinaydhegde/testdriven-site/_posts/2017-05-11-02-part1-docker-config.markdown

 docker-machine version 0.10.0, build 76ed2a6
 ```

-Add a *Dockerfile* to the "main" directory:
+Add a *Dockerfile* to the "names" directory:

 ```
 FROM python:3.6.1